mort666/cvss_rating/README.md

 ## Usage

-Check out the unit tests for examples of usage
+Check out the unit tests for examples of usage.

 ## TODO